gracikk-ds/ai-researcher/README.md

 # Arxiv Research Agent

-A service to automatically load research papers from arXiv by topic and date, analyze them using AI agents (Gemini), select the most relevant ones, generate concise summaries and published them in github.io page.
+A service to automatically load research papers from arXiv by topic and date, analyze them using AI agents (Gemini), select the most relevant ones, generate concise summaries and published them in Notion DB.

 ## Features